McMasterRS/lm_agile-development/github-agile.md

 ![set-date-fields](assets/img/set-date-fields.png)

-After doing the step above, you will be able to see the user stories and task overlaid on top of the calendar period that corresponds to the current iteration.
+After doing the step above, you will be able to see the user stories and tasks overlaid on top of the calendar period that corresponds to the current iteration.

 ![iteration-items](assets/img/iteration-items.png)
 ## Using the Table View